Nickomang/nhl-api/README.md

 There are also some notable details about how this API is structured.
 Assigned to each game is a "game_id".
 The things that happen during a game (goals, saves, hits) are called events.
 Assigned to each event is an "ext_id".

+Finally, it's important to know the range for which the API can function.
+To my understanding, due to the MLB's takeover of NHL media, the system that I'm shoehorning onto is no longer in use as of February, 2016.
+As far as I can tell, it began use at the start of the 2012-2013 season.
+Any date in between those two times should work.
+I'm working on trying to find out what the NHL uses currently to serve it's media, but that is proving significantly more difficult.
+I may wind up employing a screen-scraping option, which, while much slower, would allow for completeness.

 # API Usage
 ### API Base URL: `http://nhlapi.nickoman.me`